Bahrain-SEB-15/react-hoot-front-end/update-and-delete-comments/README.md

 Next, you'll want to add a `handleDeleteComment` function to `src/components/HootDetails/HootDetails.jsx`.

-The function should accept a `commentId`, call upon a `deleteComment` service function, and filter `hoot` state accordingly.
+The function should accept a `commentId`, call a `deleteComment` service function, and filter `hoot` state accordingly.
 Don't worry about the `deleteComment` service function for now, we'll address that in the next step.

 Start by building the scaffolding for the function, updating the 'Delete' button's event handler, and confirming that you have access to the `commentId` within `handleDeleteComment`: